astenmies/cool-docs/go-cheatsheet.md

 // In Go, we achieve this by "extending" a base type (like string or integer ...). type deck []string

-// By making an extra type, it gives us the ability to create a method, which is a function with a receiver.
+// By making an extra type, it gives us the ability to create a method (a function with a receiver).
 // That function will only work with that specific type.
 // So that method belongs to the extended type ("instance" in OO) func (d deck) printIt() {